artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/sorting.markdown

 {% endhighlight %}

 ### The worst case scenario
-* Quick sort is good but not perfect.
+* Quick sort is excellent but not perfect.
 Sometimes we have sets that are almost sorted but not quite.
-In that case when we take first element as a splitter then the left array will be pretty offen empty.
-We can improve the algorythm by splitting in the first run the set into subsets that are sorted and unsorted, and perform quick sort only for those subsets which requires it.
+In that case when we take first element as a splitter then the left array will be pretty often empty.
+We can improve the algorithm by splitting in the first run the set into subsets that are sorted and unsorted, and perform quick sort only for those subsets which requires it.

-* Swift has also a limit of the call-stack, so if the quick sort function is called recursively we can reach the limit and the app will crach.
+* Swift has also a limit of the call-stack, so if the quick sort function is called recursively we can reach the limit and the app is going to crash.

-* In addition there is secound reason of a crash.
-We can run out of memory.
-In that matter better algorythm is ie. `Bubble sort`.
+* There is event one more reason for crash.
+The algorithm might can run out of memory.
+In that matter the better algorithm is ie. `Bubble sort`.